computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 ## Follow the tutorial code

 Follow the tutorial [here](http://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html) to build a char-rnn that is used to classify baby names by their country of origin.
-While we strongly recommend you carefully read through the tutorial, you might find it useful to build off the released code [here](https://github.com/spro/practical-pytorch/tree/master/char-rnn-classification).
+While we strongly recommend you carefully read through the tutorial, you will find it useful to build off the released code [here](https://github.com/spro/practical-pytorch/tree/master/char-rnn-classification).
 Make sure you can reproduce the tutorial's results on the provided baby-name dataset before moving on.

 A note on the assignment.
 The tutorial code defines epoch differently than in the textbook.
 TODO: finish writing